College & Career Bridge For All

 What is College & Career Bridge for All

 College & Career Bridge for All increases postsecondary enrollment by hiring and training college students to provide meaningful advising to graduating seniors through the postsecondary planning, financial aid, and matriculation processes.
 The near-peer Bridge Coach model is cost-effective, has demonstrated an impact on postsecondary enrollment, and provides paid, professional work experience to college students.
 Launched in 2016 in collaboration with New York City Public Schools, College & Career Bridge for All is housed in the CUNY Office of K16 Initiatives College & Career Advising Programs.

-Coaches provide meaningful support: students who engaged with their coach enrolled in Fall 2021 at a rate 4% higher than students who did not; in our Spring 2020 Winter Bridge pilot, it was 28% higher.
+Coaches provide meaningful support: students who engaged with their coach enrolled in Fall 2022 at a rate 9% higher than students who did not; in our Spring 2021 Winter Bridge program, it was 18% higher.
 Additionally, students who connected with their Bridge Coach were disproportionately community college bound, Hispanic or Latinx, and graduates of high schools with low postsecondary enrollment rates, suggesting that Bridge Coach supports are filling a gap for populations historically underrepresented in higher education.
 Analysis has shown that our impact is strongest for these students: low-income, Spanish-speaking, Hispanic or Latinx, and Black students who had coach support were more likely to enroll than their peers without Coach support (Impact Assessment).